amaarquadri/perfect-information-game/training/Connect4/games/rollout_mcts_games/README.md

-﻿MCTS rollout games with 100 expansions per move, and c=sqrt(2)
+MCTS rollout games with 100 expansions per move, and c=sqrt(2)